-IVIG infusions are usually given once every three or four weeks.
-This results in a very high “peak” IgG level in the blood right after the dose is given and a lower IgG level in the blood at the “trough” just before the next dose is due.
+Since IVIG infusions are usually given once every three or four weeks directly into a vein, there is a very high “peak” IgG level in the blood right after the dose is given and a lower IgG level in the blood at the “trough” just before the next dose is due.

-Another route for giving immunoglobulin is to inject it relatively slowly, directly under the skin, which is SCIG.
-Because small amounts of Ig are given frequently and the Ig is absorbed slowly, the peak and trough associated with IVIG are eliminated when giving SCIG.
+SCIG is injected relatively slowly, directly under the skin.
+Because small amounts of Ig are given (often) more frequently and because the Ig is absorbed more slowly, the peak and trough associated with IVIG are very blunted or eliminated when giving SCIG.
 Patients who have side effects from high peaks of IgG or feel “washed out” or weak before their next IVIG dose is due may prefer SCIG.

 Patients who experience significant side effects from IVIG infusions may benefit from changing to SCIG.
-Because the doses given at any one time are small, and the Ig is slowly absorbed, there are fewer systemic side effects associated with SCIG.
-Side effects associated with SCIG, tend to be localized skin reactions, which tend to decrease over time.
+Because the doses given at any one time are usually (not always) smaller, and because the Ig is slowly absorbed, there are fewer systemic side effects associated with SCIG.
+Side effects associated with SCIG tend to be localized skin reactions that tend to decrease over time.
 Changes to the individual infusion regimen, including the number of sites used, the length of the subcutaneous needle(s) used, the amount of drug given into each site and the rate of infusion are all things that can be modified to decrease the incidence of localized reactions to SCIG.

-Before starting Ig replacement therapy, it is important that your physician completes all the immune studies to demonstrate that your immunoglobulins are not only low but that you do not make specific antibodies normally following natural infections or immunization with vaccines.
+Before starting Ig replacement therapy, it is important that your provider completes all the immune studies to demonstrate that your immunoglobulins are not only low but that you do not make specific antibodies normally following natural infections or immunization with vaccines.
 An exception to this rule is those patients that have extremely low serum immunoglobulins, like a serum IgG of 200 mg/dl or less.
-The immunologists generally use tetanus toxoid and pneumococcal vaccines like Pneumovax to test the ability of the patient to make specific antibodies.
-Another blood sample is drawn four to six weeks after immunization to determine how well specific antibodies are made to these vaccines.
+Immunologists generally use tetanus toxoid and pneumococcal vaccines (Pneumovax) to test the ability of the patient to make specific antibodies.
+Blood is drawn before giving the vaccine to measure the vaccine specific antibody levels.
+After vaccination, a second blood sample is drawn four to six weeks later to determine how well specific antibodies are made to these vaccines.
 It is important that you follow through with this second blood draw to determine your response to vaccines within this four to six week timeframe.
 Insurance companies often review this information before approving Ig therapy.

 The dose of Ig varies from patient to patient.
 In part, the dose is determined by the patient’s condition and weight.
 The dose by the intravenous route generally starts at 400-600 mg/kg per month, and 100-175 mg/kg/week by the SC route.
 However, some patients require higher doses, especially those with chronic lung disease.
 Recent studies have shown that an optimal trough level (if given by the intravenous route) or steady state IgG plasma level (if given by the subcutaneous route) is approximately 850 mg/dL to insure adequate prophylaxis (infection protection).
 Your prescriber will measure your Ig levels and monitor your clinical status (such as how you are feeling, if you are having infections) to insure that you are receiving an adequate dose of replacement therapy.